servian/gcp-serverless-slackbot/v2/go/Readme.md

-# GCP Serverless Slackbot Template - verion 2
+# GCP Serverless Slackbot Template - version 2
 Minimalistic code to create a serverless slash handler for a Slack bot.
 Further information on this repository can be found in the article [Google Cloud Platform - Serverless Slack Bot](https://medium.com/tbc).
 This version more gracefully handles cold starts to provide a more consistent acknowledgement response to Slack within the expected timeframs.

 # Deploy